stepancar/articles/articles/color-channel-mapping/src/index.md

 }
 ```

+Let's see it in action:

 <iframe src="./canvas-color-channel-remapping/index.html"></iframe>

 It works!

-Notice also that when we select theme pallete with red green and blue colors we get the original image, as we expected.
+Notice that when we select a theme palette with red, green, and blue colors, we get the original image, as expected.

-The problem with this solution is that we are processing every pixel in the image, which is very slow.
+The problem with this approach is that we're processing every pixel in the image, which is very slow.

-it has complexity of $O(w \times h)$, where $w$ is width and $h$ is height of the image.
+The complexity is $O(w \times h)$, where $w$ is the width and $h$ is the height of the image.

-For 1920x1080 image it's ~2 073 600 operations.
+For a 1920x1080 image, that's about 2,073,600 operations.

-For 4k image it's ~8 294 400 operations.
+For a 4k image, it's about 8,294,400 operations.

-On my mac book pro with m1 pro processor it takes 50ms to process full hd image.
-this is not acceptable for real time video processing.
+On my MacBook Pro with an M1 Pro processor, it takes about 50ms to process a full HD image, which is not acceptable for real-time video processing.

-But matrix multiplication is what gpu is good at.
+But matrix multiplication is something the GPU excels at.

-We can use webgl to do this operation on gpu.
+We can use WebGL to perform this operation on the GPU.

-Actually, canvas 2d context also uses gpu, and it has filter property which actually do matrix multiplication under the hood.
-But it's not very flexible.
+Actually, the canvas 2D context also uses the GPU, and it has a filter property that performs matrix multiplication under the hood, but it's not very flexible.

 <iframe src="./webgl-channel-map-filter/index.html"></iframe>